qdanik/react-clean-architecture-boilerplate/README.md

 ## Contributing

-You are welcome to contribute this project, just open a Pull Request and waiting for review ;)
+We welcome contributions to this project.
+If you're interested in making a change, please open a pull request for review and consideration.

 ## License